 Over the two days, 30 speakers—eminent in harm reduction, law, science, the stock market, consumer advocacy and other areas—reiterated to hundreds of international delegates that lifesaving technology like vapes and heat-not-burn products (HTPs) should be embraced to empower people to stop their combustible cigarette use.

 A hesitant sense of optimism pervaded the conference, as tobacco harm reductionists acknowledged that the demonization they face might slowly—if marginally—be eroding.
 As they keep speaking up about less harmful alternatives to cigarettes, the scientific literature

 Still typically lost, though, in the tit-for-tat, well-financed battle between an industry pushing for safer nicotine delivery systems and abstinence-only, typically Michael Bloomberg-funded nonprofit organizations urging vape bans are the world’s smokers—most of whom live in low- and middle-income countries (LMICs).
 But soon the industry and harm reduction advocates, each wishing to promote reduced-risk nicotine products, may no longer be talking only to themselves.
-Many of GFN’s panelists and presenters noted that the US Food and Drug Administration (FDA), which will likely begin authorizing some premarket tobacco applications (PMTAs) for vape companies in September, seems more and more open to at least discussing tobacco harm reduction (THR).
+Many of GFN’s panelists and presenters noted that the US Food and Drug Administration (FDA), which will likely begin authorizing some premarket tobacco product applications (PMTAs) for vape companies in September, seems more and more open to at least discussing tobacco harm reduction (THR).

 The topics at GFN, while expansive, kept returning to coalition-building and how to communicate with the other side—moralistic activists who want to see combustible smoking disappear but refuse to listen to THR arguments.